 It is that time of the month again!

-The first Friday of the new month means the US Bureau of Labor Statistics will publish its closely-watched nonfarm payrolls report today.
-With Jerome Powell and several other Fed officials more or less confirming that tapering QE could start before the end of the year, investors are speculating that the US central bank may announce the timeline of the process at the FOMC’s November meeting.
+The closely-watched nonfarm payrolls report will be published today.
+With Jerome Powell and several other Fed officials more or less confirming that tapering QE could start before the end of the year amid surging inflationary pressures, investors are speculating that the US central bank may announce the timeline of the process at the FOMC’s November meeting.
 As that meeting will take place on November 3, it will come 2 days before the next jobs report is published.
-Therefore, today’s jobs report is the last one for Fed officials to consider before publishing its plans.
-As such, it will be scrutinised very closely by the markets, and we may very well see some big moves in reaction to the data – especially if the numbers deviate significantly from expectations.
+Therefore, today’s jobs report is the last one for Fed officials to consider before publishing their tapering plans.
+As such, it will be scrutinised very closely by markets participants, and we may very well see some big moves in reaction to the data – especially if the numbers deviate significantly from expectations.

-Now the market has had enough time to digest the Fed’s slow build up to the eventual reduction of QE.
+The market has had enough time to digest the Fed’s slow build up to the eventual reduction of QE.
 This means that tapering QE is no longer going to surprise the market, at least not in a meaningful way anyway.
 The Fed has also been very clear that interest rates will not necessarily rise immediately after tapering is completed, around the middle of next year.
 However, with surging inflationary pressures surprising even the Fed, the market has been pushing yields and expectations about policy tightening higher.

 What the markets will want to know next is not necessarily when tapering QE would commence but how fast it will be.
-This will be influenced directly by incoming macro data from the world’s largest economy, as well as inflation indication from around the world.
+This will be influenced directly by incoming macro data from the world’s largest economy, as well as inflation metrics from around the world.
 The ongoing energy crisis is certainly a major problem facing many governments and central banks.
 Fed’s Mester said she sees inflation risks as tilted to the upside – a sentiment echoed by a growing number of central bank officials around the world.

 NFP leading indicators

-- Jobless claims: the 4-week average of initial claims dropped to 355K from 394K last
+- Jobless claims: the 4-week average of initial claims dropped to 344K from 355K previously

 NFP trade ideas

-If NFP and wages data come in around expectations, then don’t expect too much movements in the markets.
+So, if NFP and wages data come in around expectations or higher, then don’t expect too much volatility in the markets.

 Join us for a 30-minute webinar before the release of the US Non-Farm Payroll report.
 We will review some of the pre-NFP leading indicators to determine an estimate for headline jobs number and discuss how US dollar, gold and indices might react depending on the outcome of the jobs and wages data.
 We will also highlight key levels to watch and provide actionable trade ideas ahead of the NFP report.
 Click HERE